nickyisadog/latent-diffusion-inpainting/README.md

 ## Usage
 For most of the normal image, you DO NOT need to finetune the autoencoder.

-You will want to funetune the autoencoder when your data is very different from the pretrained dataset, for exmaple endoscopic images.
+You will want to funetune the autoencoder ONLY when your data is very different from the pretrained dataset, for exmaple endoscopic images.

 So, you can skip part 1 and 2.